 Most of the sediment delivered to, and transported by, the Peace River is fine-textured (clay, silt and fine sand) and is transported in suspension.
-This material behaves as wash load (i.e. it is not stored in appreciable quantities on the river bed) in the steeper parts of the river with cobble and gravel bed material.
-Downstream of the Smoky River confluence, sand is stored on the river bed and is there is more interaction between the bed material and suspended sediment transport.
+This material behaves as wash load and is not stored in appreciable quantities on the river bed in the steeper parts of the river that comprises of cobble and gravel bed material.
+Downstream of the Smoky River confluence, sand is stored on the river bed and the interaction between the bed material and suspended sediment transport is more pronounced.

 Gravel is supplied in relatively small quantities to the Peace River and its tributaries by the erosion of glaciofluvial and alluvial deposits along the main channels and by mountain sources in the headwaters of tributaries located near the Rocky Mountains.
-Since the onset of flow regulation in the Peace River, bedload transport has essentially ceased in the cobble-gravel section of the river under normal operational conditions (Church, 2015).
+Since the onset of flow regulation in the Peace River, bedload transport has essentially ceased in the cobble-gravel section of the river under normal operational conditions (Church 2015).
 Cobble-gravel bedload inputs from tributaries have since been accumulating in prograding fans at the tributary confluences and in aggradation zones immediately downstream from the confluences.
 Formerly active bed material deposits (bars) in the cobble-gravel section have stabilized and have been encroached by vegetation.
-The aggradation zone immediately downstream from the Moberly River confluence is shown on Figure 3.
+The aggradation zone immediately downstream from the Moberly River confluence is shown on Figure 5.

-Figure 3.
-Peace River, looking downstream, in the aggradation zone below the Moberly River confluence.
+Figure 5 Peace River aggradation zone below Moberly River confluence.